 “The device really hadn’t changed since the 1930s.
 Every other medical device has been modified in some way to make it safer.
 However, the only thing that has really changed with the Foley catheter are the materials that are used,” Dr. Gardner said.

 He initially experimented and tested multiple different designs but ultimately ended up using a very simple solution.

-“My modification utilizes a microfilament with a plug and the elastic properties of the catheter which when stretched acts as a mechanical valve and opens up a drainage channel for the balloon to rapidly deflate,” Gardner said.
+“My modification utilizes a microfilament tether with a plug and the elastic properties of the catheter, which when stretched acts as a mechanical valve and opens up an accessory drainage channel for the balloon to rapidly deflate, thereby helping to minimize injury,” Dr. Gardner said.

 Normal movements allow for 2-3 pounds of force without causing trouble.
-“Above about 5 pounds of force on the catheter is where you get injury,” Gardner said.
-“If the investigational safety catheter is pulled with sufficient tension, the novel safety mechanism will activate to deflate the balloon, so the catheter releases without injury.
+“Above about 5 pounds of force on the catheter is where you start to get injury,” he said.
+“If the investigational safety catheter is pulled with sufficient tension, the novel safety mechanism will activate to rapidly deflate the balloon, which should help to minimize injury.
 It’s a one-time use, but the person has averted a potentially life-threatening event.”

 - Leaky bladder solutions help women regain confidence

 - Sanford Health technician is go-to innovator

 - Podcast: Ex-engineer now designs for heart patients